RatioInteractive/DevPractices/pages/winjs/code_guidelines.md

 CSS
 ---

-### CSS for single page app - css conflict when navigating in and out.
+### CSS for single page app - unexpected style change when navigating in and out.
-* Use name space
+* Use CSS nesting

 ### Media Query - Put the media query section at the end of file. (if you want to define some style to override).
 * If not, the media query style will be over-written by the original style.